LeveeLin/LeveeLin.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 👩‍🎓 About Me
-I am currently focusing on **Additive manufacturing**, as I pursue my Bachelor's degree in Mechanical Engineering at the School of Power and Mechanical Engineering, Wuhan University.
-Presently, I'm working on a research project supervised by [Prof. Miao Li(李淼)](https://miaoli.github.io/).
+I am currently focusing on **TPMS lattice structure, Metal alloys and Additive manufacturing**, as I pursue my Bachelor's degree in Mechanical design, manufacture & its automation at the School of Transportation and Logistics Engineering, Wuhan University of Technology.
+Presently, I'm conducting researches on Effects of volume fraction and interlacing number on Ti6Al4V multicell interlacing Gyroid TPMS lattice structures supervised by [Prof. Lei Yang(杨磊)](https://www.researchgate.net/profile/Lei-Yang-129).

 I've received the National Scholarship twice, in 2021 and 2022, and was recognized as one of the "Top 10 Students" in my school.